canelhasmateus/diamond/vault/B/TipInvisibleBuffering.md

 # OnInvisibleBuffering

-possible problems
+using [[ToolHAproxy]] is easy, but it silently introduces a new [[ProtocolTCP]] buffer.

-        using HAproxy is easy, but it silently introduces a new tcp buffer the cache spits out payload as quickly as possible, and the server sends data frames with the highest stream priority first
+The [[Cache]] spits out payload as quickly as possible, and the server sends data frames with the highest [[StreamWeight]] first.

-                The Load Balancer foils this, since, as long as its tcp buffer ius not completely filled, the lb will accept more data from the server : This quickly drains the server buffer, but from there on out, the priorization does not work anymore.
+The [[LoadBalancer]] foils this, since, as long as its tcp buffer is not completely filled, the lb will accept more data from the server: This quickly drains the server buffer, but from there on out, the priorization does not work anymore.

         HOL blocking
             Http2 solves the http head of line problem, it still suffers from tcp hol blocking :